 When you’re working with a budget, the first step is to prioritize.
 It’s easy to get carried away with fun ideas, but you need to cover the essentials first.
 Your must-haves are anything related to the health and safety of your flock: solid predator-proofing, adequate space, proper ventilation, and protection from the elements.
 Everything else is a nice-to-have.
 For example, you don’t need a nesting box for every single hen; a good rule of thumb is one box for every three to four birds.
 Adding too many can take up valuable floor space that your chickens need for roosting and moving around.
 Make a list and tackle the must-haves before you spend time or money on purely decorative elements.

-Add Personality with Paint and Decor
+Give it Some Personality with Paint and Decor

 One of the easiest and most affordable ways to customize your coop is with paint.
 A fresh coat of paint not only adds a pop of color to your backyard but also helps protect the wood from sun and rain, extending the life of your coop.
 You don’t need to buy anything special—if you have leftover exterior paint from another project, use it!
 Your chickens won’t mind the color.
 Once the coop is painted, you can add small decorative touches.
 Think about adding a cute sign with your flock’s name, planting a small flower box under a window, or hanging a string of solar-powered lights.
 These little details can make a standard coop feel like a custom-built home.
 For more ideas, check out our collection of coop accessories.